CMSgov/beneficiary-fhir-data/ops/services/05-server/README.md

 ## Soft Terraservice Dependencies

+Overrides or environment-conditional behavior exists in this Terraservice that allows for skipping the creation of the following Terraservice dependencies under certain circumstances:

 - `database`
   - This Terraservice may be skipped by specifying the `db_environment_override` in ephemeral environments to an existing cluster in the same seed environment
+- `locust`
+  - This Terraservice may be skipped in **ephemeral environments** if `ephemeral_regression_override` is unspecified or `false`

 ## Deployment